candypopZZ/htb-sherlock-walkthrough/origins.md

 Hey!
 I’m still new to Sherlock challenges, but here’s my walkthrough for **"Origins"** from HackTheBox.
 This one teaches a lot about brute-force attacks, FTP traffic, and how attackers exfiltrate data.
 Hope it helps someone out there!

 ---
+## Scenario

+A major incident has recently occurred at Forela.
+Approximately 20 GB of data were stolen from internal s3 buckets and the attackers are now extorting Forela.
+During the root cause analysis, an FTP server was suspected to be the source of the attack.
+It was found that this server was also compromised and some data was stolen, leading to further compromises throughout the environment.
+You are provided with a minimal PCAP file.
+Your goal is to find evidence of brute force and data exfiltration.

+---

 ## 📁 What’s Given?